 Throughout the last 30 years, UK has continued to grow and prosper as it did in its earlier days and is headed toward national distinction in teaching, research and service.
 In 2007, annual total enrollment again broke the record with more than 27,000 students enrolled, of which 6,000 students were enrolled in graduate programs and more than 400 students in the Medical School.

 The backbone of the University of Kentucky is its award winning faculty.
 Students learn alongside expert faculty on the pressing and emerging questions of today's world.
 These dedicated teachers and scholars are guiding students, communities, and nations through the challenges of the 21st century.
 In the past few years, more than 100 UK faculty members have been elected as Fellows into various prestigious national academies, while 50 others have been named leaders of professional organizations, and 43 have been appointed to presidential or congressional commissions investigating matters of national importance.

-One of six colleges comprising the UK Medical Center (Dentistry, Health Sciences, Medicine, Nursing, Pharmacy, and Public Health), the College of Medicine is located on UK's main campus in scenic Lexington, Ky.
+UK is one of few universities to have all six health science colleges (Medicine, Nursing, Dentistry, Pharmacy, Public Health, and Health Sciences) on the same university campus making it well-positioned for interprofessional health care education and collaborative research.
+The College of Medicine is located on UK's main campus in scenic Lexington, Ky.
 Take a virtual tour of our Medical Campus.

 New Hospital Pavilion